OsmondOlive/bioflowhub/_posts/2026-05-28-prodentim-review.md

   <img src="/assets/img/posts/prodentim-b2.webp" alt="Close-up microscopy of probiotic bacterial strains" class="post-img">
   <figcaption>Oral probiotic strains work through competitive exclusion, producing bacteriocins and other compounds that inhibit pathogenic bacteria while supporting a balanced oral ecosystem.</figcaption>
 </figure>

 ---

+## The Oral-Systemic Connection

+The mouth is not a closed system.
+The oral cavity connects directly to the bloodstream through the gingival sulcus, the small space between tooth and gum, and through inflamed or bleeding gum tissue this connection becomes a two-way gate.

+When periodontal pathogens like Porphyromonas gingivalis enter the bloodstream through inflamed gum tissue, they trigger systemic immune responses.
+A 2024 narrative review in *Medicina* examined this hematogenous spread in detail, documenting how periodontal pathogens and the chronic inflammation they generate are mechanistically linked to cardiovascular disease, type 2 diabetes, and gastrointestinal conditions, including a documented association with gastrointestinal cancer risk.

+This is part of why dentists increasingly describe oral health as a window into systemic health rather than an isolated concern.
+The same chronic low-grade inflammation that drives periodontal tissue destruction also contributes to endothelial dysfunction in blood vessels elsewhere in the body.
+People managing cardiovascular risk factors or diabetes have a genuine clinical reason to take gum inflammation seriously beyond cosmetic or comfort concerns.

+This context matters for evaluating oral probiotics specifically.
+If the formula meaningfully reduces the pathogenic load and inflammatory burden at the gumline, the benefit is not confined to the mouth.
+It is one of the more compelling arguments for oral probiotics as a category, separate from whether any individual product delivers on it.

+---